emmanuelcodedev/emmanuelcodedev/README.md

     <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="emmanuel_alvarez_10" height="30" width="40" />
   </a>
 </p>

+# Soft skills

+# 📄My experience
+### Developer Software
+- **MANAGEMENT OF THE EDUCATIONAL FIGURE FOR CONAFE-WEB**
+*(PYTHON, DJANGO, BOOTSTRAP, DOCKER)*

+Description: Throughout the project, the guideline manuals for the requirement gathering were taken into account, always with intention of delivering software that provide value.
+With respect to this project was implemented MySQL for storage and management data and implemented synchronization via an API (REST) for mobile Synchronization.
+Deploy the web app in a Docker container for production.

+### Data Science
+- **VISUALIZATION INTERFACES TO DISPLAY AND ANALYZE SALES TRENDS (FINAL PROJECT)**
+*(JAVA, SPRINGBOOT, ANGULAR)*

+Description: Analyze and addressed the challenge of creating an efficient system to visualize and monitor sales performance by following Interactive dashboards were designed to visualize key sales trends, enabling users to easily monitor performance and uncover valuable insights.
+With a focus on scalability and performance, the system was deployed in a production environment, ensuring the application could efficiently manage growing data volumes over time.

+### Big Data
+- **DEVELOPMENT OF A DATA-DRIVEN DECISION SUPPORT SYSTEM**
+*(PYTHON, SPARK, CRISP-DM)*

+Description: Designed and implemented an efficient system for visualizing and monitoring sales performance using the CRISP-DM methodology.
+Data processing was handled using Python, while analytics were powered by Apache Spark.
+Developed interactive dashboards to provide actionable insights, enabling data-driven decision-making.
+Ensured scalability and performance optimization through efficient data pipelines and visualization techniques.

 **📞** Phone Number:  [**+525534224988**](**+525534224988**) (copy manually if not on a mobile device)
 #